Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

     -   Deleting edges

-    -   Merging nodes (merging two nodes placed at very close distance).
+    -   Merging nodes (merging two nodes at meshkernel::mergingDistance).
+This algorithm use an r-tree for inquiring adjacent nodes, see later.

-    These algorithms can be separated into different classes.

 -   Converting a curvilinear grid to an unstructured mesh (converting constructor).